-The bill authorizes a juvenile court judge, upon the filing in the judge's court of a complaint alleging that a child is an abused, neglected, or dependent child, to order the transfer of the child's academic records to the child's new school.
-Specifically, the judge may order the board of the school district in which the child was enrolled immediately prior to the complaint's filing to transfer the child's grades, credits, and transcripts to any district or school in which the child enrolls after the complaint is filed.
-The board must comply with the order immediately, even if there are unpaid fees or charges for the student.1 instructional materials, the grades, credits, transcripts, or diploma of any student (1) for whom a complaint has been filed in a juvenile court "at any time" alleging that the student is an abused, neglected, or dependent child, or (2) who has been adjudicated an abused, neglected, or dependent child.
-The bill's reference only to nonpayment of fees for instructional materials might indicate that districts could continue withholding records and diplomas for nonpayment of charges for loss of or damage to district property (see "Background" below).
-However, in a more general statement, the bill requires a school district to transfer the grades, records, and transcripts of such a student immediately upon receipt of a request for those records by another district or school in which the student has enrolled.2
+The bill further restricts the authority of school districts to withhold academic records by prohibiting them from withholding, in response to nonpayment of fees for instructional materials, the grades, credits, official transcripts, IEPs, or 504 plans or diploma of any student (1) for whom a complaint has been filed in a juvenile court "at any time" alleging that the student is an abused, neglected, or dependent child, or (2) who has been adjudicated an abused, neglected, or dependent child.
+The bill's reference only to nonpayment of fees for instructional materials might indicate that districts could continue withholding records, IEPs, 504 plans, and diplomas for nonpayment of charges for loss of or damage to district property (see "Background" below).
+However, in a more general statement, the bill requires a school district to transfer the grades, records, official transcripts, IEPs, and 504 plans of such a student immediately upon receipt of a request for those records by another district or school in which the student has enrolled.2